molgenis/molgenis/docs/developer_documentation/app-development.md

 - Upload the zip-file
 - Add the freemarker-template to the app

-## Active the app
+## Activate the app
 When you uploaded the app you can activate it in the App store.
 It can now be used in the menu for exmaple.

 - Go to Plugins --> App store
 - Click on activate on the uploaded app
 - Go to Admin --> Menu manager
+- Create redirect plugin with an URL to the app
-- Select the app and put it into the menu
+- Select the plugin and put it into the menu